-The Colorado Association of School Boards (CASB), California Association of School Executives (CASE), six school districts and two individual taxpayers claim that a new state law that is designed to help foster care students, will unfairly impact school transportation and should be ruled unconstitutional.
+The Colorado Association of School Boards (CASB), Colorado Association of School Executives (CASE), six school districts and two individual taxpayers claim that a new state law that is designed to help foster care students, will unfairly impact school transportation and should be ruled unconstitutional.
 Especially at issue is the cross-district busing, which is the crux of the litigation.

 The plaintiffs backed up its assertions with a lawsuit they filed in Denver District Court on Aug.
 6 against the State of Colorado, Colorado State Board of Education, Colorado Commissioner of Education (Katy Anthes), and Gov. John Hickenlooper.
 The school groups collectively allege that last-minute changes to House Bill 18-1306, which was signed into law earlier this year and is aimed at helping foster care kids, would unfairly impact school transportation.